Benefits of Using Methadone to Detox from Other Opiates

 Opiate addiction is a chronic relapsing brain disease where the risk of relapse is highest during the first 3- 6 months after detox, subsiding over a year, but, most opiate addicts do not make it that long without pharmacological treatment help.
 According to the SAMHSA “Similar to patients with other chronic disorders, many who are opioid addicted have been found to respond best to treatment that combines pharmacological and behavioral interventions.”

 Relapse prevention is a benefit of using methadone to detox from other opiates because methadone deters illicit opiate use by blocking the effects of those drugs once a cross tolerance is achieved, usually in about 5 days.
 This allows the person to pursue the healthy improvements in their life without being sidetracked by the frequent intoxication, withdrawals, and need to obtain the other opiates.
 As their confidence, health, and quality of life improves, chances of relapse are greatly diminished.
-Call 800-678-5931(Who Answers?) toll free to find help anytime.
+Call 800-678-5931(Paid Advertiser) toll free to find help anytime.

 Looking for Help?